Bernard Forbes, 8th Earl of Granard: Political career

 Upon reaching maturity in 1895 Granard was able to take his seat in the House of Lords under his junior title Baron Granard, which was in the Peerage of the United Kingdom.
 When the Liberals came to power in 1905 under Sir Henry Campbell-Bannerman, Granard was appointed a Lord-in-waiting to Edward VII (government whip in the House of Lords) and Assistant Postmaster-General, posts he held until 1907 and 1909 respectively.
 In 1907 he was admitted to the Privy Council and appointed Master of the Horse, an office he retained until 1915.

 Granard was also involved in Irish politics.
 He was a member of the Irish Food Convention, Food Controller for Ireland in 1918, in which year he was also admitted to the Irish Privy Council.
 He was a member of the short-lived Senate of Southern Ireland in 1921 and of the Senate of the Irish Free State from 1922 to 1934.
 He was again Master of the Horse between February 1924 and 1936, but by this time this post had ceased being a political office.
 Granard also served as Vice-Admiral of Connaught, Lord Lieutenant of Longford.

 Orders

-He was made a Knight's of several orders in different countries:
+He was made a knight of several orders in different countries: